earn-alliance/earnmanagement.com/docs/features/tracker.md

 **You’re now tracking your first scholar’s ronin wallet!**

 ### Bulk Import

 Rather than add accounts one-by-one manually, you can choose to **bulk import all scholars’ accounts** by uploading a `.json` or Excel file.

-1. If you currently use [Axie Management](https://axie.management), you may export your data in a `.json` file and directly import it into Earn Alliance.
+1. If you currently use [Axie Management](https://axie.management), you may export your data in a `.json` file and directly import it into Earn Management.

 You can also find the following format here:

 ```
     {